How We Work

 The first stage of any project is to collect as much information about your project as possible.
 We use our Get Quote page to help us gather the most accurate information so we can get a quote to you as quickly as possible.
 Be sure to include any supporting materials you may have, such as specifications, previous design files, CAD drawings, diagrams, screenshots and code examples.

 We typically follow up with any questions within 1-2 business days.
 Once all our questions have been answered, we’ll go ahead and quote for the entire project.
-We quote by the project instead of hourly.
-This includes every phase, from idea to testing (if requested).
+We typically quote hourly, although smaller, well-defined projects may be quoted for a flat fee.
+The quote includes every phase, from idea to testing (if requested).
 Our quotes typically do NOT include the cost of manufacturing, which is quoted once the design stage is complete.

 We will attempt to estimate manufacturing costs if requested.
 Please keep in mind, these costs vary widely depending on speed, quantity, components and manufacturer.
 The more information regarding the design that can be provided upfront (i.e. components, bill of material, old design files, etc.), the more likely our manufacturers can give us a more accurate budgetary quote.